How Much Does TRT Cost in 2026? A Transparent Pricing Guide, Backed by Industry Data

 Insurance Coverage for TRT

 Insurance coverage for TRT varies significantly by plan and provider.
-The good news is that testosterone cypionate — the most commonly prescribed form of TRT — is a generic medication and is relatively inexpensive even without insurance, typically $30 to $80 for a 10 mL vial that lasts 8 to 10 weeks.
+Testosterone cypionate, the most commonly prescribed form of TRT, is a generic medication and is relatively inexpensive even without insurance, typically $30 to $80 for a 10 mL vial that lasts 8 to 10 weeks.

 Many insurance plans will cover testosterone medication if you have a documented diagnosis of hypogonadism (typically defined as two morning total testosterone readings below 300 ng/dL with symptoms).
 However, insurance often does not cover the type of comprehensive and ongoing monitoring that constitutes good TRT care.
 You may find that your insurance covers the medication but not the specialist consultations, or that it covers the labs but requires high co-pays for follow-up visits.